shockch4rge/ts-discord-bitjam/README.md

 I love using Discord, so why not make another generic music bot for personal use?
 I got really interested in the way the other bots out there handled commands, queries, and all sorts of interactions, so I got to researching and creating my own.

 ## Description
 A pet project coded in my free time using TypeScript.
 Uses ts-node as runtime and the discord.js v13 API for Discord v9.
-Integrates slash commands for (debatably) a better user experience.
+Integrates slash commands.
+User playlists are saved in Firebase.

 This was originally written in JavaScript, but I got really fed up with loose typing (coming from a Java background).
 This project was then [migrated over from JavaScript].